 Our constant questioning of, “How can it be done better?” is not limited to the boardroom and the courtroom.
 We also seek to stay ahead of the pack when it comes to corporate social responsibility.

-Giving back has always been part of Weil’s culture, and we do this through five pillars of our engagement with the places where we live and work: the Weil Foundation, social responsibility, pro bono, diversity & inclusion and WeilGreen.
+Giving back has always been part of Weil’s culture, and we do this through five pillars of our engagement with the places where we live and work: the Weil Foundation, social responsibility, pro bono, diversity and inclusion, and WeilGreen.
 2018 marks the 35th anniversary of the establishment of the Weil Foundation, whose charitable contributions along with those of the Firm have totaled nearly $100 million since 1983.
 Learn more about our efforts in the inaugural edition of the Weil Foundation & Corporate Social Responsibility U.S. Annual Report, which looks at our long history of supporting the communities around us and provides an overview of the Firm’s philanthropic efforts in the U.S. for 2017.

 We are also committed to diversity – and we are not just talking about it, we are taking action.
 TOWER, the Taskforce on Women’s Engagement & Retention, is a committee of women and men partners from across the Firm focused on the advancement and development of women attorneys globally.
 Even though we are among the diversity leaders in Big Law, we know the industrywide statistics and want to do better.

 - Implemented groundbreaking pro bono policy a decade ago that includes the goal that every lawyer perform 50 hours of pro bono each year

 - Attorneys and staff have committed hundreds of thousands of pro bono hours since commencing current pro bono program in 2005

 - Among the first New York firms to institute a formal diversity policy and firmwide diversity training program.